 When the coils get below ~120K PV8563W will be closed and its air supply isolated and 80K helium will flow through the solenoid.

-When the coils get below 100K the next phase of the cooldown can begin.
+When the coils get below ~100K the next phase of the cooldown can begin.

 Solenoid 4K Mass cooldown 100K to 4K